noahlange/gecs/README.md

 ## Saving & Loading

 Being able to export the game state to a serializable format and reloading it later is important.
-And since that is the case, it's also intended to be pretty straightforward. _By default_, the output is a bulky POJO—~2000 entities runs me about 650 KB.
-There are a few strategies you can use to reduce the size of this output:
+And since that is the case, it's also intended to be pretty straightforward.
+The output is a bulky POJO—in a purely naïve dump, ~2000 entities runs me about 650 KB.
+There are a number of strategies you can use to reduce the size of this output: entity filtering, custom component serialization and output compression.

 ### Entity filtering